Mostafahassen1/check-answer/classPass.md

    The current business model supports the following sports and activities:

-- barre
+- Barre
-- yoga
+- Yoga
-- pilates
+- Pilates
-- cycling
+- Cycling
-- gym
+- GYM
-- boxing
+- Boxing
-- running
+- Running
 - HIIT
-- dance
+- Dance

 ## Addition Features in our Business